Good Shepherds Regenerative Land Management

 Picture

-The natural grazing habits of goats and sheep quickly reduce acres of fire fuel, poison oak, and other invasive species, making land safer and more pleasant to navigate.
-Furthermore, the animal’s digestive system destroys ingested seeds, eliminating unwanted propagation.
+The natural grazing habits of goats and sheep quickly reduce acres of fire fuel, annual grasses, and other invasive species, making land safer and more pleasant to navigate.
+Furthermore, the animal’s digestive system destroys most ingested seeds, reducing unwanted propagation.

 Whereas mowing tall grasses and brush leaves flammable material on the ground, the herd reduces fire fuel threat to tiny pellets.
 Grazing animals can handle steep and rugged terrain far more easily than a tractor.
-Their movements also allow for a gentle terracing of hillsides, which prevents gullies by providing horizontal paths for water to follow.
+Their movements also allow for a gentle terracing of hillsides, which helps to slow water and erosion by providing horizontal paths for water to follow.

 The herd will clear undergrowth and tree foliage four feet from the ground, which aids in preventing fire from reaching tree canopies.